 The FCO has the right to request all documents and information necessary for its competitive assessment of a transaction.
 Information can be requested informally or by way of a formal information request.
 Requests can be made not only to the undertakings concerned, but also to third parties (eg, customers, competitors and suppliers).
-If a formal information request is not complied with, fines of up to €100,000 can be imposed by the FCO.
+If a formal information request is not answered, not answered correctly, fully or in time, the FCO may impose a fine of up to 1% of the total (group) turnover achieved in the last financial year.
 As explained in question 4.2, time limits may be suspended or may not apply if information is provided too late or in an incorrect manner.